jjaroztegi/BuildingSignalSimulator/doc/README.md

     - Database connection testing
     - Deployment to Tomcat

-5. Access the application at: http://localhost:8080/BuildingSignalSimulator
+5. Access the application at: http://localhost:8082/BuildingSignalSimulator

+### Option 2: Docker Setup

+1. Clone the repository
+2. Navigate to the project directory
+3. Build and start the container:

+    ```bash
+    docker-compose up -d
+    ```

+4. Access the application at: http://localhost:1313/BuildingSignalSimulator

+The Docker setup provides an isolated environment with all dependencies pre-configured.

 ## Database Configuration